Aliases for PER3 Gene

 GeneCards Summary for PER3 Gene

-PER3 (Period Circadian Clock 3) is a Protein Coding gene.
-Diseases associated with PER3 include delayed sleep phase syndrome and advanced sleep phase syndrome.
-Among its related pathways are Influenza A and Circadian rhythm.
-GO annotations related to this gene include signal transducer activity.
+PER3 (Period Circadian Regulator 3) is a Protein Coding gene.
+Diseases associated with PER3 include Advanced Sleep Phase Syndrome, Familial, 3 and Advanced Sleep Phase Syndrome.
+Among its related pathways are Melatonin metabolism and effects and Circadian rhythm.
+Gene Ontology (GO) annotations related to this gene include obsolete signal transducer activity and kinase binding.
 An important paralog of this gene is PER2.